Information about Tamsulosin

 Q. Can I take Tamsulosin with vitamin D?

-Yes, Tamsulosin can be taken with vitamin D. No harmful effects or any interactions have been reported when these are used together.
+Yes, Tamsulosin can be taken with vitamin D. No harmful effects or interactions have been reported when these are used together.

 Q. Why does Tamsulosin cause dizziness?